Necior/ideas/README.md

 * provides files with a configurable (including random) delay
 * might be useful for testing (e.g. testing responsiveness of user interface)
 * possible usage: `delayfs /tmp/files /tmp/delayed_files`

+## TodoFS

+* tasks as directories
+* mark done tasks using a starting dot in the name of a directory (`rm` would rename in this case)
+* not-directories are regular files which are attachments to the task
+* related idea: filesystem for Wunderlist or similar todo service